topxeq/charlang/funcs.md

 **nilToEmpty**: convert undefined value to empty string

 **strTrim**: same as trim

+**trimErr**: trim spaces of the string, also convert undefined value, error object or error string(starts with 'TXERROR:') to empty string

 **strTrimStart**: usage: strTrimStart(s, prefix), returns string without the provided leading prefix sub-string.
 If the string doesn't start with prefix, s is returned unchanged.